 Bend is a somewhat ethnically-diverse city.
 The people who call Bend home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bend residents report their race to be White, followed by Asian.
-Important ancestries of people in Bend include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Bend include German, Irish, English, European, and Norwegian.

 The most common language spoken in Bend is English.
 Other important languages spoken here include Spanish and German/Yiddish.